JonesInForCode/CardStack/README.md

 This is just the beginning!
 Future updates and refinements planned include:

-- Customizable color themes for different sensory preferences
+- More customizable color themes for different sensory preferences
 - Adjustable animation speeds (or disable for those with motion sensitivity)
 - Optional sound effects with volume control
 - Data visualization of task completion patterns
 - Integration with calendar systems
-- Offline functionality for reduced internet anxiety
+- Improved offline functionality
-- Customizable snooze intervals
+- More customizable snooze intervals
-- Improved task categorization options
+- Enhanced task categorization options

 ## Installation